JulianaZani/codeinstituteproject5/README.md

 # CYCLEFIX ACADEMY - Bicycle Mechanics Courses E-commerce

 I’ve been thinking about this project since the very beginning of my course.
 In fact, the favicon I chose, a blue bicycle, is the same one I used in my very first project.
 From the start, I’ve been preparing to create a website to host the bicycle mechanic course my husband has been developing.
 This website will be my gift to him.
+Looking at my first project (https://github.com/JulianaZani/codeinstituteproject) and comparing it to this fifth project (https://github.com/JulianaZani/codeinstituteproject5) it's really cool to see my progress.

 ---